The Most Watched Sporting Events in the World

 Viewership Increase

 Over the years, sports viewership continued rising, particularly as technology became more accessible and affordable to the masses.
 In the U.S., the Super Bowl became the clear favorite among audiences, with viewers increasing rapidly year after year.
 This fervor over the Super Bowl essentially led to Super Bowl Sunday becoming an unofficial national holiday of sorts — with people having parties, buying new large-screen TVs and tuning in to watch the game as well as the infamous commercials.
-In 2023, the Super Bowl drew in more than 115 million viewers in the United States, making it the most-watched Super Bowl of all time.
+In 2025, Super Bowl LIX drew an average of 127.7 million viewers across U.S. television and streaming platforms, setting a new record as the most-watched Super Bowl ever.

 Cultural Impact

 The rise of live sports broadcasting also began to shape pop culture, especially in the U.S. There was a sense that everyone had to tune into these major events because no one wanted to be the person who didn’t witness that incredible play or seemingly impossible catch.
-Around the world, people are drawn to live sporting broadcasts because they want to feel part of something larger than themselves, and there is a sense of camaraderie that comes from cheering on a team or an individual athlete with both friends and strangers.
+Around the world, people are drawn to live sporting broadcasts for the sense of camaraderie that comes from cheering on a team or an individual athlete with both friends and strangers.
+These events also carry immense cultural significance, drawing viewers from around the world and symbolizing national pride for the participating countries.
+Their global appeal not only boosts their popularity but also underscores their importance in the international sports landscape.

 International sporting event viewership trends tend to look slightly different from American sports trends, as fans across Europe, Africa, Asia and the Middle East prefer different sports.
 Data compiled by the World Atlas shows soccer and cricket as two of the most well-loved sports around the world, whereas basketball and baseball have the most fans in the United States specifically.